 Life is Literally a Beach in Norwalk

-Both locals and visitors frequent the many beaches of Norfolk.
+Both locals and visitors frequent the many beaches of Norwalk.
 One of the best for summer vacations is Calf Pasture beach.
 For a serene seaside experience without the crowds, head to Rowayton Beach and soak some sunshine.

 The City of Performing Arts